 Mostly a driving day to Erta Ale volcano.
 The drive lasts 6 hours with a few stops.
 The last hour and half is a very bumpy road through lava fields.
 After dinner, there is a night hike to the volcano rim (4 hours).
-Another 2 hours is spent walking around and viewing the lava lake, one of only five in the world.
+Groups get around 2 hours to walk around and view the lava lake, one of only five in the world.
 Depending on the volcanic activity, it is possible to get 10 meters from the lava lake.
-If eruptions recently occurred, it may be difficult to get close.
+If eruptions recently occurred, they will not allow you to get close.
 In this case, it is hard to see the lava, which happened to us.
-Camp is set up near the summit of Erta Ale on basic mats as you sleep under the stars at the top of the volcano.
+Camp is set up near the summit of Erta Ale on basic mats as you sleep under the stars.

 After an early hike down the volcano, there is a stop at Lake Afrera.
 Although not super impressive, it is nice to float in the warm salty lake and relax in a hot natural spring.
 Afterwards,the rest of the afternoon is free in Aba’ala.
 This is the one night where you stay indoors, at a basic local guesthouse.

 Mostly a driving day, there is a scenic drive over mountain passes on the way to the Afar region, close to the border with Eritrea.
 After lunch, stops include the camel caravans and sunset at Lake Assale.
 After sunset we head back to camp at Hamadela, where the group sleeps under the stars.

 The highlight of the trip is Dallol.
 At one of the lowest and hottest places on earth, the tour to this area will start early to beat the sun.
 There is over an hour to explore the sulfur lakes and amazing colors.
 This was our favorite part of the tour.
 After Dallol, other stops include Salt Mountain, the Yellow Boiling Lake, and Lake Assale to see salt mining production.
 The tour ends with a long drive back to Mekele.